YoruAlptraum/whatsapp-agent-nodejs/README.md

 "next" - what messaged to send next (if next == "end" the conversation ends)

 for a multiple choice input remove "message" key from a response, the next user input will be checked if it matches one of the possible options/keys

+the interactive (multiple choice) message buttons have a very limited character limit that will throw a error if reached

 ## Examples from Meta